abelardojarab/gputeachingkit-labs/Module3/ImageBlur/description.markdown

 ---
-title: CUDA Image Blur
+title: Module 3 Lab - CUDA Image Blur
-author: GPU Teaching Kit -- Accelerated Computing
+author: GPU Teaching Kit - Accelerated Computing
 ---

-## Objective
+# Objective

 The purpose of this lab is to implement an efficient image blurring algorithm for an input image.